soggybag/Hoppy-Bunny-SpriteKit-Swift/P8-Implementing-Points/content.md

 - Manage the player score
 - Identifying specific physics collisions

-The next chapter will be a recap of everything you have covered so far, well done.
+The next chapter will cover the steps to test your game on device.